Skip to main content

 C. Can you mix all 3 Travel Kinds?

 Anecdote: My Argentina/Chile trip.
-In 2007, I did a 3-month solo independent (SIT) jaunt thru Argentina by bus mixed with day tours [YTclip] … THEN, a small cruise ship from Ushuaia, ARG through Beagle Channel up Chile’s west coast to Valparaiso, [YTclip] including a Torres del Paine National Park van day-tour & hike ...
+In 2007, I did a 3-month solo independent self-guided jaunt thru Argentina by bus mixed with day tours [YTclip] … THEN, a small cruise ship from Ushuaia, ARG through Beagle Channel up Chile’s west coast to Valparaiso, [YTclip] including a Torres del Paine National Park van day-tour & hike ...
 THEN, more buses & day tours thru out Chile.
 I'm leaving out a lot. 😃.

 Jarom.
-Didn't expand the scope because it specifically deals with transportation modes.
-OTOH, cud discuss: 1) tactics for : buying tickets, finding bus at chaotic Asian bus depots & otherwise random street locations (Kosovo; Tirana, Albania; darkl early morning Nalwalgarh, IND, remote bus/van change at countryside intersections, urination & etc (!!!) on buses (coming into Danang, Antarctica on shore emergency kit. , N Viet bus/hotel scam escape,, plane disembarkICE search etc;
+ANECDOTES Didn't expand the scope because it specifically deals with transportation modes.
+OTOH, cud discuss: 1) tactics for : buying tickets, finding bus at chaotic Asian bus depots & otherwise random street locations (Kosovo; Tirana, Albania; dark early morning Nalwalgarh, IND, remote bus/van change at countryside intersections, urination & etc (!!!) on buses (coming into Danang, Antarctica on shore emergency kit. , N Viet bus/hotel scam escape,, plane disembarkICE search etc;

 II.
-Solo independent travel (SIT)
+Independent Solo travel

 A. INTRO:

-SIT (solo & independent travel) is a single traveler usually driven relentlessly by an insatiable curiosity toward everything, yet, instantly, flexibly, detouring for something else of interest.
+Independent solo travel is a single traveler usually driven relentlessly by an insatiable curiosity toward everything, yet, instantly, flexibly, detouring for something else of interest.

 THIS traveler prizes their freedom most.

-Independent solo travelers (SIT) are presumed to be in reasonably good physical condition, of modest finances, confident & willing to creatively & courageously confront challenges & fears of solo travel.
+Independent solo travelers are presumed to be in reasonably good physical condition, of modest finances, confident & willing to creatively & courageously confront challenges & fears of solo travel.

-A SIT traveler accepts all responsibility for their trip’s success.
+An independent solo traveler accepts all responsibility for their trip’s success.
 All pre-trip research, education & planning, all transportation, lodging, food, etc logistics, and all decisions, problems & mistakes they make.

-SIT travelers tend to be confident, but prudent; self-reliant, but does her research AND seeks other’s critical guidance/assistance; busy & active, yet will pause to contemplate; slaved to their personal itinerary, but leaps on interesting detours; seemingly introverted, but keenly aware of people & activities around them; self-driven & firm, but not selfish or insensitive.
+Independent solo travelers tend to be confident, but prudent; self-reliant, but does her research AND seeks other’s critical guidance/assistance; busy & active, yet will pause to contemplate; slaved to their personal itinerary, but leaps on interesting detours; seemingly introverted, but keenly aware of people & activities around them; self-driven & firm, but not selfish or insensitive.

 B. CONFIDENT, but prudent:

-SIT solo travelers exude a quiet confidence ... absent any hint of braggadocio because they seek no approval, but their own.
+Independent solo travelers exude a quiet confidence ... absent any hint of braggadocio because they seek no approval, but their own.
 They know risk may occasionaly accompany fear & failure ... that they alone must overcome.

 Anecdote: Argentina's lost main rolling bag: I stored my rolling luggage at a bus station while I made daytrip detour south to an archaeological site, returning later in the day to pick up bag and move on.
 But alas, the returning bus apparently bypassed the original bus station, and I, my bus station & my main bag were ALL "lost."

-Managing bags & their risk between cities & day trips: 1) Argentina: young man's Mom was a nurse but paranoid of my presence AND when I refilled my prescript & vitamins container, (she still charged me in the morning (LOL); 2) Sicily Roman ruins site office held bag, 3) bus station offices; 3) daytrips during day's bus & train between cities: India: train;
+Managing bags & their risk between cities & day trips: 1) Argentina: young man's Mom was a nurse but paranoid of my presence AND when I refilled my prescript & vitamins container, (she still charged me in the morning (LOL); 2) Sicily Roman ruins site office held bag, 3) bus station offices; 3) day trips during day's bus & train between cities: India: train;

 Often, in their regular lives, they have weathered many trials & survived them, accepted sole responsibility for their missteps AND their solutions, .… which, in turn, … elevated their confidence, self-worth & self-esteem even further.